 In both the Appalachian Kentucky and Idaho and Montana Grant Programs, the Foundation focuses on early childhood to Grade 12 education programming.
 Examples include funding for supplemental programs in early childhood education settings; elementary, middle, and high school programs that improve outcomes for students; support of literacy programs and out-of-school-time services; and charter schools and other model school programs that provide quality educational options for students and families.
 We also provide assistance to small public libraries.
 The Foundation does not accept applications to directly fund higher education, though we will consider early childhood to Grade 12 programs operated by colleges or universities or state or local education districts.

 The Foundation considers education projects that demonstrate a comprehensive level of engagement with participants that result in clear and measurable outcomes.
 We are not able to fund those projects with single or limited interactions with students or those whose primary outcome is to raise awareness or introduce a concept.
+We are unable to support summer camps.

 The Foundation also supports a small college scholarship program only for graduates of high schools in Lemhi and Custer Counties, Idaho.
 Click here for details.